CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-destination.md

 `https://api.copernica.com/v2/ms/destination/$id?access_token=xxxx`

 Where `$id` should be replaced with the ID of the destination you want summarized.
+This can either be a numerical ID or the hashed ID, which is a string containing letters and numbers.

 Note: The terms 'destination' and 'message' can be used interchangeably in this article, including the code examples.